masolimano/maneage/README.md

      commit to be sure it works as expected).

      ```shell
-     $ make clean            # Delete outputs ('make distclean' for all outputs)
+     $ ./.local/bin/make clean # Delete outputs ('make distclean' for everything)
-     $ make                  # Build the pipeline to ensure everything is fine.
+     $ ./.local/bin/make       # Build the pipeline to ensure everything is fine.
      $ git add -u              # Stage all the changes.
      $ git status              # Make sure everything is fine.
      $ git commit              # Your first commit, add a nice description.
      $ git tag -a v0           # Tag this as the zero-th version of your pipeline.
      ```

  - **Setup the remote**: You can use any [hosting